 European settlement of the area began in the 17th century following French exploration of the region and became known as New France.
-In 1673, the governor of New France sent Jacques Marquette, a Catholic priest and missionary, and Louis Jolliet, a fur trader to map the way to the Northwest Passage to the Pacific.
+In 1673, the governor of New France sent Jacques Marquette, a Catholic priest and missionary, and Louis Jolliet, a fur trader, to map the way to the Northwest Passage to the Pacific.
 They traveled through Michigan’s upper peninsula to the northern tip of Lake Michigan.
-On canoes, they crossed the massive lake and landed at present-day Green Bay, Wisconsin before they entered the Mississippi River on June 17, 1673.
+On canoes, they crossed the massive lake and landed at present-day Green Bay, Wisconsin, before they entered the Mississippi River on June 17, 1673.

-Though the explorers quickly realized that the Mississippi River could not be the Northwest Passage because it flowed south, they continued the journey, mapping the northern portion, and recording the wildlife they encountered, and reporting that the native peoples who lived along the route were generally friendly and that the natural resources of the lands were extraordinary.
+Though the explorers quickly realized that the Mississippi River could not be the Northwest Passage because it flowed south, they continued the journey, mapping the northern portion, recording the wildlife they encountered, and reporting that the native peoples who lived along the route were generally friendly and that the natural resources of the lands were extraordinary.

 Chicago is the most populous city in the region and the third most populous in the nation.
 Other large cities include Columbus, Indianapolis, Detroit, Milwaukee, Kansas City, Minneapolis, Cleveland, St. Paul, St. Louis, Cincinnati, Madison, and Des Moines.

 Economically, the region is balanced between heavy industry and agriculture, with finance and services such as medicine and education becoming increasingly important.
 Its central location makes it a transportation crossroads for riverboats, railroads, autos, trucks, and airplanes.